-Over the last years, there has been an ever increasing interest in Internet Privacy as a way to counteract the worryingly demand by Internet companies to track users and their behavior, often for advertising purposes.
+Over the last years, there has been an ever increasing interest in Internet Privacy to counteract the worryingly demand by Internet companies to track users and their behavior, often for advertising purposes.
 I joined the movement and, while I do not consider myself as a privacy advocate, I do provide my fair share of recommendations to family and friends.
-Something that was bugging me for some time was how my own website reflected quite some hypocrisy on my side.
+Something that was bugging me for some time was how my website reflected quite some hypocrisy on my side.
 Using very useful commodities opened up tracking of my few visitors from third parties.

 Well, a rainy weekend has come by, and I can now gladly report that my hypocrisy has been amended: I need coffee is tracking free.
 To the best of my knowledge, all data that visitors receive and transmit whenever they browse my website stays on my server and my content delivery network (CDN), users are never tracked by third parties, and cookies are never placed without prior consent.